MicrosoftDocs/minecraft-creator/creator/Documents/DeferredLighting/SubSurfaceScatteringCustomization.md

 ms.service: minecraft-bedrock-edition
 ---

-# Sub-Surface Scattering
+# Subsurface Scattering

-Minecraft Bedrock 1.21.30 Previews add a capability to Texture Sets for the Deferred Technical Preview: Sub-Surface Scattering.
+Minecraft Bedrock 1.21.30 Previews add a capability to Texture Sets for the Deferred Technical Preview: subsurface Scattering.
 This new feature can be used to simulate the effect that occurs when light is shined on translucent surfaces such as leaves, wax, and skin.

-## Compare subsurface Scattering Images
+## Compare Subsurface Scattering Images

 This is a comparison of a forest scene with no subsurface scattering vs full subsurface scattering applied to all leaves.